 Resolution 2: Obsess Less

 See, I have a confession to make.
 Sometimes when I write, I obsess over whether or not I’m scripting something that someone else will like, relate to, or be touched by.
 I wrestle every verb and noun trying (in vain) to ensure that it’ll be a post that makes a difference.
 Other times, I feel like God just puts the words in my heart and they come out without effort.
-My goal for 2015 is to focus on writing for an audience of one: to be courageous enough to be even more authentic in my struggles and to trust God to use my stories as he desires.

 Then there’s my body image.
 I’m thinking about ditching my scale this year.
 I packed it in a box last week and I’m not sure if I’ll unpack it until next December.
 The truth is, it doesn’t have anything helpful to say to me.
 But, I know if I get on it in the morning, it’s read out has the ability to cause me to obsess over my weight.
 All.
 Day.
 Long.